OntimizeWeb/docs/_o_components/12-o-combo.component.md

 ## Multiple selection <span class='menuitem-badge'>new<span>

-The `o-combo` component by defaults to single-selection mode, but can be configured to allow multiple selection by setting the *multiple* property.
+The `o-combo` doesn't allow multiple selection by default, you can configure the multiple selection by setting the value **yes** to the `multiple` attribute.
 This will allow the user to select multiple values at once.

 ![Multiple selection]({{ "/images/components/inputs/o-combo-multiple.png" | absolute_url }}){: .comp-example-img}